-RETURNING AN APPLICATION FORM: Applicants must complete an application form.
-The application form is shown to PA Users so please complete the application form in word and include as much information as possible to assist ILA in deciding your suitability for working with the organisation.
+Please complete the application form in black ink as it will be photocopied and include as much information as possible to assist ILA in deciding your suitability for working with the organisation.
+CVs and resumes are not considered.

+PROVIDING REFERENCES

-PROVIDING REFERENCES: ILA will write to your referees and ask them to complete a form on your suitability to work with the organisation.
+ILA will write to your referees and ask them to complete a form on your suitability to work with the organisation.

 A referee must be an employer or a tutor.
 Your friends and family are not acceptable as referees.

+INTERVIEW

-INTERVIEW: You may be invited to ILA for an informal Zoom interview.
-This meeting is to explain further how ILA works and gives you an opportunity to ask questions about the organisation and determine your suitability to work for the organisation.
+You may be invited to ILA for an informal interview.
+This meeting is to explain further how ILA works and gives you an opportunity to ask questions about the organisation.
+It is also for ILA to find out more about you and determine your suitability to work for the organisation.

+PA USERS

-PA USERS: Application forms are passed to PA Users so that they may select the applicants that they wish to interview.
+Application forms are passed to PA users so that they may select the applicants that they wish to interview.